 For instance, if you’re searching for “plugins” and instead of getting a plugin site, you get a page that says, “Click here for plugins.”
 You just did that!
 Now they’re asking you to do it again.
 Are you going to click now?

-- Having multiple domain names targeting at specific regions that funnel users to one page
+- Having multiple domains or pages that are targeted at specific regions or cities that funnel users to one individual page

 Let’s demonstrate through a screenshot to easily understand how doorway pages work in general.
 Have a look at the following image: